Reno Omokri poses with Ronaldo statue: drops a bold 2027 election prediction

 - Omokri continues to support Tinubu despite widespread criticism over Nigeria’s economic struggles under his leadership

-Nigerian author and political commentator Reno Omokri has once again sparked conversation on social media, this time, not just for his love of global football icon Cristiano Ronaldo, but also for making a bold political prediction ahead of Nigeria’s 2027 general elections.
+Nigerian author and political commentator Reno Omokri has once again sparked conversation on social media.
+This is not just for his love of global football icon Cristiano Ronaldo, but also for making a bold political prediction ahead of Nigeria’s 2027 general elections.

 The former presidential aide was recently photographed beside a life-sized replica of Cristiano Ronaldo.